 Mean score of companies in the Insurance Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Shipowners Club's score of 29 is higher than 77% of the industry.
+Shipowners Club's score of 32 is lower than 51% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2024, Shipowners Club reported total carbon emissions of approximately 2,150,440 kg CO2e.
-This figure includes Scope 1 emissions of about 44,740 kg CO2e, Scope 2 emissions of approximately 73,740 kg CO2e, and significant Scope 3 emissions amounting to around 2,031,960 kg CO2e.
-The breakdown of Scope 3 emissions reveals that business travel accounts for the largest share, with about 1,781,440 kg CO2e, followed by purchased goods and services at approximately 107,330 kg CO2e.
-Despite the detailed emissions reporting, Shipowners Club has not set specific reduction targets or initiatives as part of their climate commitments.
-The absence of defined reduction strategies indicates a need for further action in addressing their carbon footprint.
-As a member of the maritime industry, Shipowners Club is positioned to contribute to broader climate goals, and future commitments could enhance their sustainability profile.
+This figure includes Scope 1 emissions of about 44,740 kg CO2e, Scope 2 emissions of around 73,740 kg CO2e, and significant Scope 3 emissions totalling approximately 2,031,960 kg CO2e.
+The breakdown of Scope 3 emissions reveals that business travel accounts for about 1,781,440 kg CO2e, while purchased goods and services contribute approximately 107,330 kg CO2e.
+Currently, Shipowners Club has not established specific reduction targets or initiatives, nor do they participate in the Science Based Targets initiative (SBTi).
+Their emissions data is independently reported and not cascaded from any parent organisation.
+The club is committed to addressing climate change within the maritime industry, although specific commitments or pledges have not been disclosed.

 Access structured emissions data, company-specific emission factors, and source documents